tomiito/developer-documentation/source/includes/guides/_security.md

 ```plaintext
 http://www.samplicio.us/router/default.aspx?SID=12345dca-a691-4496-a2fa-12345b99ec29&PID=1234&ienc=XWwaVNlMH8fxcLe5OQIh-vn5_b8
 ```
-Accounts with Incoming SHA-1 Encryption enabled will want to will want to generate and append an HMAC signature value when directing users to the Fulcrum domain.
-For suppliers this means appending the signature to entry links provided to Respondents.
-For Buyers this means appending signatures to Callback links on which Respondents are return to Fuclrum.
+Accounts with Incoming SHA-1 Encryption enabled will want to generate and append an HMAC signature value when directing users to the Fulcrum domain.
+For suppliers this means appending the signature to your w entry links provided to Respondents.
+For Buyers this means appending signatures to your Callback links on which Respondents are return to Fuclrum.

-Once the HMAC signature value has been generated it should be added to the url following the variable name that has been set for the account in the Fulcrum UI.
+Once an HMAC signature value has been generated, for a URL it should be added to the url following the variable name that you have set in the Fulcrum UI.
 Fulcrum will attempt to validate the hash once the user navigates to our platform.
 If Fulcrum is able to validate the signature value, the User will be allowed to proceed.
 If the signature value cannot be validated the users session will be terminated.
 An example of the encrypted URLs, where the Incoming Variable Name is set to “ienc” and the Secret Key use is to generate the signature value is 1234567890ABC, is available in the code column.
 Please note that “ienc” and the secret key are merely example values.

 ### Verifying a HMAC signature